yashkrishh/blog/about.markdown

 ---
+layout: page
+title: About This Blog

+---

 ## 📘 About This Blog
+---
 Welcome to my learning journal!
 This blog is where I **document my daily progress**, reflections, and discoveries as I work through:

 - A full year of **certification goals**